CarolinaRVB/ArticleReview/README.md

 # ArticleReview Project

 Welcome to the ArticleReview project!
 This project is designed to provide an interactive way to review articles using Jupyter notebooks.
 You can access the interactive notebook through Binder.
+This specific review article was published in 2023 by myself and my colleagues.

 ## Try it Online